BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/intro.md

 - MongoDB, and Compass

 - Please stop right now and check
-  - If you do not have these, RAISE YOUR HAND
+  - If you do not have these, let us know!